Medical Privacy Solicitors

 If a claim for breach of confidence succeeds, the remedies which can be awarded include damages, an account of profits and/or an injunction.

-Generally, companies and persons who process personal data will be ‘data controllers’ under the DPA 1998.
-The DPA 1998 imparts certain obligations on these controllers and they will need to register with the Information Commissioner’s Office (ICO).
-The obligations include implementing proper procedures for the protection of personal data and to process that data in accordance with the Data Principles set out in the DPA 1998.
-If there has been a leak of medical information then this will often mean that there has been a breach of the DPA 1998 (medical information nearly always being personal data and, indeed, ‘sensitive personal data’).
-A claim can be defended on the basis that the defendant took such care as was reasonably required in the circumstances to comply with the DPA 1998.
+Generally, companies and persons who process personal data will be ‘data controllers’ under data protection legislation.
+The legislation imparts certain obligations on these controllers and they will need to register with the Information Commissioner’s Office (ICO).
+The obligations include implementing proper procedures for the protection of personal data and to process that data in accordance with the principles set out in the GDPR.
+If there has been a leak of medical information then this will often mean that there has been a breach of the GDPR and Data Protection Act 2018 (medical information nearly always being personal data and, indeed, specialist category of sensitve data).
+A claim can be defended on the basis that the defendant took such care as was reasonably required in the circumstances.
 This will be fact-specific.

-If a breach is continuing under section 10 of the DPA 1998 a Court can order that the data controller cease processing personal data in the manner complained of.
-Under section 13 of the DPA 1998, a data subject may claim compensation if they suffer ‘damage’ as a result of a failure to comply with the Act.
-Until recently it was understood that it was necessary to show some financial loss, although in the case of Judith Vidal-Hall & Ors v Google Inc EWHC 13 (a decision on an interim point) the Court questioned this principle and this is likely to be ruled upon in the future.
+If a breach is continuing a Court can order that the data controller cease processing personal data in the manner complained of.
+A data subject may claim compensation if they suffer ‘damage’ as a result of a failure to comply with the Act.
+Unlike many other areas of law, it not necessary to prove financial loss and the Court can award compensation for distress alone.

 Truth, False Privacy and Libel